ThomasMiller01/dish-selection/README.md

-# dish-selection
+# recipe-selection

-A simple webapp that helps you decide which dish you could make next.
+A simple webapp that helps you decide which recipe you could make next.